bryanwweber/bryanwweber.github.io/cv/index.md

 controlling prediction of ignition delay and to improve the ability of the models to predict combustion events.

 In general, my research interests lie in the area of combustion engineering and energy sustainability.
 See the [research]({{ site.baseurl }}/work/#researchinterests) section for more detail.

 Teaching Experience
 ---
 **University of Connecticut,** Storrs, CT, USA

+_Applied Thermodynamics_

 _Thermodynamic Principles_